A rack of bbq ribs on a wooden cutting board with a small bowl of bbq sauce on the side

 Check the Internal Temperature

-To ensure your ribs are cooked to perfection, use a meat thermometer to check the internal temperature.
+To ensure your ribs are cooked to perfection, use a meat thermometer to check the internal temperature of the bbq ribs.
 Pork ribs are safe to eat at 145°F (63°C), but for the most tender result, aim for a slightly higher temperature of around 190-203°F (88-95°C).

 Rest the Ribs